root-project/root/README/ReleaseNotes/v606/index.md

 Changes will be part of the future 6.04/14

+### Histogram Libraries

+-  Protect access to TROOT::GetListOfGlobalFunctions in TFormula

 ### PyROOT

 - Fix case where c++ exception in a constructor were not propagated to python [ROOT-7864]